Hwurzburg/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7-Wing/README.md

 ## Compass

-The KakuteH7-Wing does not have a builting compass, but you can attach an external compass using I2C on the SDA and SCL pads.
+The KakuteH7-Wing does not have a builtin compass, but you can attach an external compass using I2C on the SDA and SCL pads.

 ## Loading Firmware
 Firmware for these boards can be found at https://firmware.ardupilot.org in sub-folders labeled “KakuteH7-Wing”.